omniosorg/omniosorg.github.io/download.md

 Refer to the [release schedule page](/schedule.html) for details regarding the following versions and end-of-support dates.

+We also provide public [Amazon Machine Images (AMIs)](/setup/aws.html) for some regions.

+All OmniOS releases are for the x86-64 architecture only.

+Please refer to the [installation walk-through](/setup/freshinstall.html) for more information on how to install a fresh system.

 ## Current Stable Release

 Stable releases come out approximately every six months and are supported for